rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationRcv.md

 - There is a single argument of type CreateRcvPrivateEndpointApprovalRequestInput.
 - Returns CreateRcvPrivateEndpointApprovalRequestReply.
-### triggergrscustomfailover
-Trigger a custom failover for Geo Redundant Storage (GRS) RCV location.

-- There is a single argument of type TriggerRcvGrsCustomFailoverInput.
-- Returns System.String.
 ### updatetarget
 Updates the Rubrik Cloud Vault archival location.